gazeworkshop/gazeworkshop.github.io/_pages/home.md

     <br>
     <b>Abstract</b>
     <p class="speaker-abstract">
-    Since its first appearance in the early 2000s, appearance-based gaze estimation has been gradually but steadily gaining attention until now.
+    Since its first appearance in the 90s, appearance-based gaze estimation has been gradually but steadily gaining attention until now.
 This talk aims at providing a brief overview of past research achievements in the area of appearance-based gaze estimation, mainly